spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/amazon-quicksight.md

 ### Extending project data for analytics

-By looking at datasets, you can see what data from your project is available for adding to analytics.
-By default, for each dataset, only the data that can be useful for analytics is available from a respective database table.
-For example, the Customer dataset doesn't include customer passwords.
+By looking at datasets, you can see what data from your project is available for analytics.
+By default, for each dataset, only secure data that can be useful for analytics and is available from a respective database table.
+For example, the Customer dataset doesn't include customer names or passwords.

 You can extend the data available to datasets on the project level.
 For more details, see [Install Amazon QuickSight]().